 · agree to receive marketing communications; or

-You can ask us to stop or stop us and/or the Dixcart Group sending you marketing messages at any time by following the opt-out/unsubscribe links on any newsletter mailshot sent to you or by contacting us at any time at firstname.lastname@example.org.
+You can ask us to stop, or stop us and/or the Dixcart Group sending you marketing messages at any time, by contacting us at firstname.lastname@example.org.

 Where you opt out of receiving marketing messages we may continue to process your personal data in relation to the provision of services.

 Change of purpose

 We will only use your personal data for the purposes for which we collected it, unless we obtain your consent to use it for another purpose or where the alternative purpose is required or permitted by law without your consent.

 4. International transfers